Choosing Our Orthopedics Team

 Our orthopedic physicians focus on each patient's individual needs and work together with a team of physical therapists, occupational therapists, orthotists and subspecialists to provide the best possible care.

 Alexandra Britt grew up in South Dakota where she attended undergrad at Dakota Wesleyan University and received her Master's in Physician Assistant studies from the University of South Dakota.
 She moved to Texas shortly after graduating from PA School.
 She worked in adult pain management for a couple years before coming to work in orthopedic surgery at Cook Children's in 2020.
-Since starting here, she has greatly enjoyed helping children to feel better.
+She works primarily with Dr. Mayfield and greatly enjoys helping children feel better.

 When not at work, she likes spending time with her husband, friends, and dogs.
 She enjoys the outdoors, especially the warmth Texas has to offer, live music, and watching movies.